MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/configure-adrms-restrictions.md

     - [Cryptographic Mode 2](https://technet.microsoft.com/library/hh867439.aspx): You can confirm the version of the cryptographic mode of the AD RMS cluster, and its overall health, by using the [RMS Analyzer tool](https://www.microsoft.com/en-us/download/details.aspx?id=46437).

-    - A service connection point (SCP) is not registered in Active Directory: A SCP is not used when you use AD RMS protection with Azure Information Protection.
-If you have a registered a SCP for your AD RMS deployment, you must remove it so that [service discovery](../rms-client/client-deployment-notes.md#rms-service-discovery) is successful for Azure Rights Management protection.
+    - A service connection point (SCP) is not registered in Active Directory: An SCP is not used when you use AD RMS protection with Azure Information Protection.
+If you have a registered an SCP for your AD RMS deployment, you must remove it so that [service discovery](../rms-client/client-deployment-notes.md#rms-service-discovery) is successful for Azure Rights Management protection.

     - The AD RMS servers are configured to use SSL/TLS with a valid x.509 certificate that is trusted by the connecting clients: Required for production environments but not required for testing or evaluation purposes.